Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 - The [custom PCB](/PCB_RP2040_Zero), any thickness, any finish, any color.
 Order at [JLCPCB](https://jlcpcb.com/), it's cheap and custom clean for Eu citizens contrary to PCBWay or OSHPark;
 - A [regular 5 mm LEDs](https://fr.aliexpress.com/item/32848810276.html) and a [through hole resistor](https://fr.aliexpress.com/item/32866216363.html) of about 100 Ohms (low value = high brighness).
 - A [6x6 push button](https://fr.aliexpress.com/item/1005003938244847.html)  whatever height, that can be harvested on any dead electronic suff so it is common.

+For this particular mod you will have to recompile the source code to active the external LED and the "paper tearing" functions.
+If LED is routed by default to GPIO25 which is the internal one, "paper tearing" is routed by default on GPIO23 which is not reachable on a regular board...